-The underwriters have agreed to purchase our common stock from us at a price of \$23.35 per share, which will result in approximately \$87 million of total net proceeds to us, after deducting estimated offering expenses.
-The underwriters may offer our common stock in transactions on the NYSE, in the overthe-counter market or through negotiated transactions at market prices or at negotiated prices.
+The underwriters have agreed to purchase our common stock from us at a price of \$ per share, which will result in approximately \$ million of total net proceeds to us.
+The underwriters may offer our common stock in transactions on the NYSE, in the over-the-counter market or through negotiated transactions at market prices or at negotiated prices.
 See "Underwriting."